Cyber Security

 Email can be intercepted and read by people you may not want to see what you have sent – This is known as an MITM (man in the middle attack).

 If you need to send sensitive information or attachments, it would be worth considering sending the information or attachments on a secure messaging platform.
-For example – iMessage to iMessage, Signal or Threema.
+For example – Signal, Threema, or sending documents or PDF copies of an invoice for example via a secure file transfer service like Transferly.

 If email is the only option, consider if your email provider is reputable.
 We recommend Proton Mail as a secure email provider.
 Proton emails can be securely encrypted with a password that you will need to tell the receiver.
 You could phone the receiver and tell them the password, or send them an iMessage text with the password or send them the password on an encrypted transfer service such as Transferly